HamishHamiltonSmith/The-Huffle-Language/README.md

 # Huffle

-A programming language made with C++ for building general purpose (and soon HALEX) applications.
+Huffle programming language made with C++ for building general purpose (and soon HALEX) applications.
+Huffle is tree-walk interpreted and high level.